May 21, 2018

 When visiting the website, you will be requested to consent to certain data processing activities.
 You have the right to withdraw your consent at all times.
 Please send your objection, by email to [email protected] or in writing to the Regulatory Assistance Project, 50 State Street, Suite #3, Montpelier, VT 05602.
 Such withdrawal of consent will not affect the lawfulness of past data processing and it can, however, impact your continued use of the website.

 Throughout our web pages, we provide links to other servers and websites which may contain information of interest to our readers.
 We take no responsibility (and shall have no liability) for, and exercise no control over, the organisations, views, or accuracy of the information contained on other servers and/or websites.

 Use of website content

-The information contained on www.raponline.org is provided for general informational purposes only.
+The information contained on www.raponline.org and its subdomains is provided for general informational purposes only.
 None of this information is intended or should be construed to be legal advice or a legal opinion.
 Although reasonable effort is made to ensure that the information is as accurate as possible, omissions and errors may occur, and the information may not reflect the most current developments.
 The Regulatory Assistance Project expressly disclaims all liability to any person with respect to the consequences of any act or omission committed based upon reliance, in whole or in part, on any of the contents of the website.

 Though we take industry standard measures and other efforts to preserve user privacy, RAP may need to disclose personal information (including personally identifiable information) when required by law wherein we have a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order or legal process, and/or in connection with a verified request relating to criminal investigation or alleged illegal activity.